chanzuckerberg/happy/docs/Using_External_DNS_Tooling.md

 # Simple Hosting

 In the simplest case, we can route all requests to our ingress endpoint as a single API, either sending all requests to a single service, or matching on `/url/path/` and sending requests to the appropriate service.
-In this case, the default Ingress Endpoing MAY be used, because the hostname is not involved in routing.
+In this case, the default Ingress Endpoint MAY be used, because the hostname is not involved in routing.
 However, it is not very pretty, and you'll want to have a nicer name outside of testing environments.

 So how do I get a nicer name for my ingress endpoint?